The essential guide to LMS pricing

 The pay-per-user model is relatively straightforward: You pay a fee based on the number of learners in your platform during each billing cycle.
 All of the learners in your system are counted towards your bill.

-• Organizations training a fixed number of external userssuch as contractors.
+• Organizations training a fixed number of external users such as contractor

 • Consistent Learner Count and Usage: If you are unlikely to have a sharp increase or decrease in LMS users, this simple LMS pricing would probably work for you.